AI Glossary

 Generative AI

-AI systems that create new content such as text, images, audio, and video by learning patterns from existing data
+AI systems that create new content such as text, images, audio, and video by learning patterns from existing data.

 generative AIcontent creationAI models+2